germanrio/request-cached/README.md

   - All possible [request params][requestParams]
 * `save`: Optional object where are set the params to save real data
   - path: Path to save data to
-  - parseFn: Function used to modify data before saving them
+  - parseFn: Function used to modify data before saving it
 * `request`: Optional object where are set the additional params to access real and cached data
   - All possible [request params][requestParams]